Skip to content

 RN1, RN2 & RN3 would be the refractive indices that correspond to these three wavelengths.

-The V-number discussion above is really only valid for calculations in the visible region of the wavelength band.
+The v number formula discussion above is really only valid for calculations in the visible region of the wavelength band.
 OSLO extends the calculations to utilize the wavelengths entered by the user.
-The general V-number as defined in OSLO is given the term VNBR and is defined by the following equation:
+The general V-number, as defined in OSLO, is given the term VNBR and is defined by the following equation: